circleci/circleci-docs/jekyll/_cci2/orb-concepts.md

 ### Usage Examples

-Usages examples are not used by the user in their configs.
 Usage examples are a type of metadata in orbs that allows multiple full usage examples to be listed on the Orb Registry.

-If you are an orb developer, you should highly consider adding usage examples to help new users adapt their config to use your orb creation.
+If you are an orb developer, you should consider adding usage examples to help new users adapt their config to use your orb creation.

-If you are using the [Orb Development Kit]({{site.baseurl}}/2.0/orb-author/#orb-development-kit), adding a new usage example is as simple as creating a new file `name-of-example.yml` within the orb project's [src/examples](https://github.com/CircleCI-Public/Orb-Project-Template/tree/master/src/examples) directory.
+Using the [Orb Development Kit]({{site.baseurl}}/2.0/orb-author/#orb-development-kit), adding a new usage example is as simple as creating a new file `name-of-example.yml` within the orb project's [src/examples](https://github.com/CircleCI-Public/Orb-Project-Template/tree/master/src/examples) directory, as follows.

-{:.tab.usage-example.Orb-Usage-Example}
 ```yaml
 # Source https://github.com/CircleCI-Public/Orb-Project-Template/blob/master/src/examples/example.yml